Music

 MUS 325 Seminar: Writing About Music (4 Credits)

 This course considers various kinds of writing--from daily journalism and popular criticism to academic monographs and scholarly essays--that concern the broad history of music.
 Via regular writing assignments and group discussions of substance and style, students have opportunities to improve the mechanics, tone and range of their written prose.
 Required of senior majors; open to others with instructor permission.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {A}

 Spring